neilmontgomery/bowls_scorekeeper/README.md

 The goals of the workbook are efficiency (so that bowlers are not left sitting and waiting for interim and final results) and accuracy.

+The workbook assists the drawmaster by warning:
+* when an inconsistent set of game scores has been entered;
+* when a drawn match did not have its extra end score entered;
+* when the same teams have been drawn against each other again;
-The workbook assists the drawmaster by warning when an inconsistent set of game scores has been entered, and when a team is assigned the same rink more than once.
+* and when a team is assigned the same rink more than once.

 ## What the workbook does *not* do